-- Provides simple HTTPS access through RESTful API calls
+- Offers simple mailbox access through RESTful API calls.

-- Apart from JSON and XML formats, it allows you to make API calls using standard web languages like Java and Python.
+- Allows you to make API calls using standard web languages like Java on its dashboard.

-- Can create email filters to find and manage messages
+- Can create email filters to find and manage email messages.

 Gmail API Pricing

-Gmail API is available for free, but it has certain daily usage limits applicable to all API calls.
-These limits are also known as quota units that measure Gmail’s resource usage.
+Gmail API is available for free, but it has certain daily usage limits for API calls.

-- Per User Rate Limit: 250 quota units (API calls)/user per second.
+- Per User Rate Limit: 250 API calls per user per second.

 Amazon SES Email API Key Features

-- Lets you make an API request via HTTPS requests, AWS SDK (Software Development Kit), and AWS CLI (Command Line Interface)
+- Lets you make an API request via HTTPS requests, AWS SDK (Software Development Kit), or AWS CLI (Command Line Interface).

-- You can create email templates via its Create Template API operation.
+- Can create up to 10,000 email templates using the Create Template API operation.

-- Carries out the senders’ email address authentication through SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail)
+- Supports authentication mechanisms like SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).